Textswap/Textswap/index.md

 ### Milestone 2

 Our goals with milestone 2 are to finish up the design of the website and finalize any creative decisions.
 In addition, we plan to finish up the skeleton of our website and start adding functionality to the mockups.
 Of course, full functionality of the site is still not likely in this milestone, several pages will presumably remain mockups for now.
-Project page [here.](https://github.com/orgs/Textswap/projects/7/views/1)

 ### Milestone 3